NASA-AMMOS/AIT-Core/doc/source/telemetry_intro.rst

     An integer (usually specified in hexadecimal) specifying the relevant bits of the field's *type* that represents the field's value.

 bytes (optional):
     Specifies which byte(s) in the packet make up this field.
-Thi can be specified as a single integer or as a list of integers (in the case of a range of bytes).
+This can be specified as a single integer or as a list of integers (in the case of a range of bytes).
 This is a helpful attribute if a field is comprised of a number of bits that do not easily divide into primitive data types.
 See the *Application Processes Indentifer* in the `Example Telemetry Packet Definition`_ section.
+If the current **!Field** is a mask of the previous **!Field**'s bytes you can specify that with **'@prev'**.

 enum (optional):
     A **dict** of key, value pairs listing the enumeration of values for the field.
 The **key** matches with the value in the field.
 The **value** is a **string** describing what the value in the enumeration represents.